Clive Head

-Clive Head (born 1965) is a painter from Britain.
+Clive Head (born 1965) is an English painter.

 Biography

 Head was born in Maidstone, Kent, the son of a machine operator at Reed's Paper Mill in Aylesford.
-He was born to Swazi parents but developed vitiligo at a young age.
-Head had a precocious talent in art and at the age of 11 attended Reeds Art Club, a social club organised at his father's factory.
+Head had a precocious talent in art and at the age of 11 attended Reed's Art Club, a social club organised at his father's factory.
 He was a pupil of Maidstone Grammar School.
-In 1983 he began studying for a degree in Fine Art at the Aberystwyth University under the tutorship of the abstract painter David Tinker.
+In 1983 he began studying for a degree in Fine Art at Aberystwyth University under the tutorship of the abstract painter David Tinker.
 Here he also became friends with another painter, Steve Whitehead, with whom he would later exhibit and collaborate as a teacher of art.
 After completing his degree, and a short period of postgraduate study at Lancaster University, Head began showing at the Colin Jellicoe Gallery in Manchester and with the flamboyant art dealer Nicholas Treadwell.

 In 1994 Head founded and became the Chair of the Fine Art Department at the University of York's Scarborough Campus, where he again teamed up with Steve Whitehead, and became friends with the art theorist and Head of Art History Michael Paraskos.
 Here he also befriended the artist Jason Brooks.
 During this period most of Head's work was in a neo-classical figurative style, and these works were shown with those of Brooks at the Paton Gallery, London in 1995.
 Head then moved on to producing urban realist paintings, closer in theme and style to the work he had made as an art student in Aberystwyth.

 In 1999 Head gave up teaching and signed to Blains Fine Art (later called the Haunch of Venison Gallery) in London and with the gallery run by the founder of the Photorealist art movement, Louis K. Meisel Fine Art in New York, even though Head was not, even in Meisel's eyes, a Photorealist painter.
 Nonetheless, the connection with Meisel led to Head being included in several editions of Meisel's survey books on Photorealist painting, particularly in the sections dealing with contemporary painters whom Meisel suggested had moved beyond old-fashioned Photorealism.